AnnieCannons/intro-to-programming-06-2023/syllabus/readme.md

 5. Write JavaScript to add event listeners to elements in the DOM.
 6. Write JavaScript to add, remove, and modify elements in the DOM.
 7. Write JavaScript to make HTTP requests to an API and handle the response.

+Resources for self-guided learning:

+- [The "Build Dynamic Websites" course on Udemy](https://anniecannons.udemy.com/course/build-interactive-websites-1/learn/) will cover everything from this list except accessing APIs in depth.
+- [The "JavaScript: From First Steps to Professional" course on Frontend Masters](https://frontendmasters.com/courses/javascript-first-steps/) covers the DOM _and_ accessing APIs from a practical, project-based approach.